-The Order shall be signed by the administrative judge of the General Trial Division and shall be filed with the Clerk of Courts who shall record the entry and retain the original Application and Order.
+The Order shall be signed by the Administrative Judge of the General Trial Division and shall be filed with the Clerk of Courts who shall record the entry and retain the original Application and Order.
 For a one-year period from filing, the Clerk shall accept a file-stamped copy of such order as satisfying the requirements of Civ.
 R. 4.1 for the designation by the Court as a person authorized to make service of process.
-The cost of filing this application is \$30.00.
+The cost of filing this application is identified in Appendix A\$30.00.